mennylevinski/uspector-net/README.md

 Uspector is a lightweight, cross-platform Python network scanner that enables device discovery and open port detection across local IPv4 networks, including Wi-Fi and Ethernet.
 Built for ethical diagnostics, security awareness, and administrative auditing, it is suitable for both personal and organizational use.

-For a detailed list of all common ports scanned by Uspector, see [PORTS.md](PORTS.md).

 Licensed under the [MIT License](LICENSE).

 ---